lannes/Flutter-AdaptiveCards/README.md

 2023 07

+* Eliminate all hard coded Text sizes and colors
 * Updated to work with Flutter > 3.7 that implements null safety.
 Tested with Flutter 3.10
 * added minimal `Table` implementation as a starting point
 * migrated from `print()` to `developer.log()`